 “I was very excited to get the vaccine, I think it’s a fantastic opportunity and privilege to be some of the first in South Australia and Australia (to get the vaccine),” Annabel said.

 “If we look at what we can achieve as a global community when we all have a shared goal, this is the fruits of our labour.”

-Annabel rolled up her sleeve for the vaccine on Monday morning alongside Premier Steven Marshall, Chief Public Health Officer Professor Nicola Spurrier, Police Commissioner Grant Stevens, Health Minister Stephen Wade, hotel quarantine roving police supervisor Sergeant Amanda Kuchel and medi-hotel security guard Anthony Ward.
+Annabel rolled up her sleeve for the vaccine on Monday morning alongside Premier Steven Marshall, Chief Public Health Officer Professor Nicola Spurrier, Police Commissioner Grant Stevens, the Minister for Health and Wellbeing, hotel quarantine roving police supervisor Sergeant Amanda Kuchel and medi-hotel security guard Anthony Ward.

 Frontline quarantine workers and Central Adelaide clinical staff will be the first people to receive the vaccine at the state-of-the-art clinic at the Royal Adelaide Hospital from Monday.
 About 3000 people are expected to receive the COVID vaccine in the first week.